PythonGuyVolg/Tkinter-Game/MacOsX_read_me.txt

    /// CONSOLE: ......
 DONE!
     ""If the program work correctly you should be make this command: python setup.py py2app. (without -A) to pack all python files in one .app file""
  7  Run program: $ ./dist/MyApplication.app/Contents/MacOS/MyApplication ( in Terminal ) OR find your app on your mac with spotlight( or finder).
- 8. If you are not watching image click on run .app file in docs.
+ 8. If you are not watching image click on running .app file in Dock.

  9. Enjoy!!!!!!